dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' lines:6-9 %}

+{% aside "Why is it called a Projector?" %}
+	A physical projector takes some form of media, such as slides or video, and projects them onto a surface, such as a wall.
+In a similar way, Dojo 2's projector takes a virtual representation of the application and projects it onto the actual page.
+{% endaside %}

 These lines are the key to allowing the projector to coordinate between the virtual DOM and the rendered HTML that the user sees.
 The first line creates a class that registers the `HelloWorld` widget as the root widget, making it aware of the Dojo 2 application.
 An instance is then created and its `append` method is used to make the projector aware of the HTML document.

 Whenever a Dojo 2 application needs to update the view, it informs the projector.
 The projector does not immediately re-render the page, however.
 Instead, it registers a render request with the application via the window's [requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method.
 This method allows the application to delay updating the DOM until the browser is ready to re-render the page.
 By doing this, update operations can be grouped together which improves rendering performance.
 When the window re-renders the page, the application's current virtual DOM is used to determine what updates need to be made in a single operation.
 This allows the application to update the virtual DOM as often as required without the risk of reducing the application's responsiveness.